 Noodles in Bangkok are hugely popular.
 They are cheap, have great flavours, are served quickly and you can basically find it everywhere on the street or in a restaurant.
 Now, if you are looking for some extraordinary noodles in Bangkok, you must visit at least one of these noodle restaurants we’ve listed below.
-We live in Bangkok already since 2016, and have sampled countless noodle bowls.
+We live in Bangkok already since 2016 and have sampled countless noodle bowls.
 We can guarantee you, the restaurants below are the absolute best!
-To make it more easy, we’ve separate the best noodles in Bangkok and the best noodle soups in Bangkok.
+To make it easier, we’ve separated the best noodles in Bangkok and the best noodle soups in Bangkok.

 Roasted Prawns with Glass Noodles (290 THB)-

-Pad Thai Thip Samai is Bangkok’s longest standing, and most famous restaurant of Thailand’s national noodle dish “pad Thai.”
+Pad Thai Thip Samai is Bangkok’s longest-standing, and most famous restaurant of Thailand’s national noodle dish “pad Thai.”
 Thip Samai gained a legendary reputation after the prime minister who introduced pad Thai as Thailand’s national dish to stimulate nationalism, promoted Thip Samai being the “truly authentic taste of pad Thai” and bringing his foreign guests to this restaurant.
-Thip Samai serves 5 different versions of pad Thai, their specialty being pad Thai wrapped in thin omelet.
+Thip Samai serves 5 different versions of pad Thai, their speciality being pad Thai wrapped in thin omelette.
 I like to go for their superb pad Thai with jumbo prawns (200 THB).
-Yes it costs a bit extra, than their superb pad Thai with normal prawns (90 THB), but to me these meaty, jumbo shrimp are definitely worth paying extra for!
+Yes it costs a bit extra than their superb pad Thai with normal prawns (90 THB), but to me, these meaty, jumbo shrimp are definitely worth paying extra for!
 For more information, check out our article about the best Pad Thai in Bangkok.

-Egg Noodles with Prawns & Pork at Khon Sae Lee Noodle (50 THB)
+3. Egg Noodles with Prawns & Pork at Bamee Kon Sae Lee (50 THB)

 This noodle restaurant is located close to Thonglor BTS and is in business since 1956.
 In all those years, they fine-tuned their recipes.
-Khon Sae Lee Noodle serves a variety of incredibly tasty thin egg noodles, which are often served with their famous crispy pork, roasted duck or handmade prawn wontons.
-The Egg Noodles with Prawns & Pork (50 THB) is one of their bestsellers and I absolute love the taste and texture.
+Bamee Kon Sae Lee serves a variety of incredibly tasty thin egg noodles, which are often served with their famous crispy pork, roasted duck or handmade prawn wontons.
+The Egg Noodles with Prawns & Pork (50 THB) is one of their bestsellers and I absolutely love the taste and texture.

 Other tasty options here: Crispy Roasted Pork (150 THB) and Roasted Duck (150 THB).